rmcsharry/sensei/README.md

 2. `chmod +x branch.sh`
 3. `./branch.sh {your-branch-name} {YOUR-OPENAI-API-KEY}`

-This will create a new branch with that name, deploy it to Heroku, and set it up with your OpenAI API key, which can be unique to each branch if you want.
+This will create and check out a new branch with that name, deploy it to Heroku, set it up with your OpenAI API key, and add logging with the Logtail free plan.

+_TODO_: This will fail if the branch name is not unique.
+The config should have a space-level variable that is appended to branch names to make them unique but identifiable.

 If you want to track the branch on GitHub, run `git push origin {your-branch-name}`